 The Subordinate CA shall obtain an SPC Token as described in [ATIS-1000080-E] with the exceptions noted in this section.

 As specified by [ATIS-1000080-E], the SPC Token request contains the “atc” JASON object defined in [draft-ietf-acme-authority-token-tnauthlist].
 The “atc” object identifies the type and scope of certificates authorized by the SPC Token.
 (Essentially, the Subordinate CA is asking the STI-PA to issue an SPC Token that contains this same “atc” object.)
 In order to obtain an SPC Token that authorizes CA certificates, the token request “atc” object “ca” boolean shall be set to ‘true’.
-To authorize a specific scope for the CA certificates, the token request “atc” object TNAuthList shall contain one or more SPC values and/or one or more TNs assigned to the Subordinate CA. Otherwise, the token request “atc” object is populated as specified in [ATIS-1000080-E].
+Otherwise, the token request “atc” object is populated as specified in [ATIS-1000080-E].

 An example of a request for an SPC Token sent by the Subordinate CA to the STI-PA is as follows: